Yea Yea, I know what you're thinking:

 more often bogus); judge yourself against what YOU knew when you started

 out.
-Months from now it will blow your mind how far you have come.
+A year from now: it will blow your mind how far you have come.

 Oh, yea: Have FUN while you are Learning.